tmobile/kardio/README.md

 [Introducing Kardio](https://opensource.t-mobile.com/blog/posts/introducing-kardio/)

 ## License
-Kardiois open-sourced under the terms of section 7 of the Apache 2.0 license and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
+Kardio is open-sourced under the terms of the Apache 2.0 license and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND pursuant to Section 7 of the Apache 2.0 license.